Selection and the Distribution of Female Hourly Wages in the U.S: Introduction

-Our empirical results confirm previous findings, restricted to FTFY workers, regarding movements in the wage distribution.
-Male real wages at the median or below have decreased despite the increases in both skill premia and educational attainments.
-The reduction primarily reflects the large wage decreases for those with lower levels of education.
-Wages at the upper quantiles have increased drastically due to the increasing skill premium.
-These two trends combine to substantially increase male wage inequality.
+Our following empirical contributions feature results based on the two most commonly employed Current Population Survey (CPS) data sets.
+First, unlike MR and MW who analyze wages for full-time full-year (FTFY) workers, we obtain a fuller picture of the evolution of the wage distribution by including all workers and accounting for selection from the hours of work decision.
+Second, we confirm previous findings, restricted to FTFY workers, regarding movements in the wage distribution.
 Female wage growth at lower quantiles is modest although the median wage has grown steadily.
-Gains at the upper quantiles are substantial and also reflect increasing returns to schooling.
-These factors also have produced a substantial increase in female wage inequality.
-Our results also provide new evidence regarding the changing role of selection.
-These changes are especially important at the lower end of the female wage distribution.
-Moreover, they tend to decrease wage growth and increase wage inequality.
-Despite changes in the employment levels of males, both in participation and annual hours worked, there is no evidence that changes in selection have affected the male wage distribution.
-This result is somewhat surprising since some of the variation in male participation and hours reflects ongoing phenomena in the macro economy.
+Gains at the upper quantiles are large and have produced an increase in female wage inequality.
+Finally, we provide new evidence regarding the role of selection. \ Changes in selection are especially important at the lower end of the wage distribution and have generally decreased wage growth and increased wage inequality.
+Although we are able to reproduce the estimated sorting pattern as MR and MW, we illustrate this reflects the employed identification assumptions.
+We show that exploiting the variation in hours worked as a form of identification produces results consistent with positive sorting for the whole sample period.

+An important empirical result relates to the pattern of sorting and its implication for the impact of selection on wages and inequality.
+We find clear evidence of positive sorting in the mid 1970s.
+The period 1975 to 2000 experiences a shift in the distribution of female annual hours of work, accompanied by a reduction in the level of positive sorting.
+These two forces decrease wages at lower quantiles and increase wage inequality.
+For the remainder of our sample period there appears to be a return to higher levels of positive sorting and a decrease in the impact of selection on wage inequality.

+The rest of the paper is organized as follows.
 The next section discusses the data.
 Section~\ref{model} describes our empirical model and defines our decomposition exercise.
-This section also provides a comparison of our decomposition approach with that associated with the HSM.
+It also provides alternative estimators employing ordered or multiple censored selection rules.
+This section concludes with a comparison of our decomposition approach with that associated with the HSM.
 Section~\ref{results} presents the empirical results.
-Section~ \ref{discussion} provides some additional discussion of the empirical results, while Section~ \ref{extensions} presents some extensions of the decomposition exercises.
+Section \ref {sec:comparison} reconciles the difference between our results with those of MR, while Section \ref{sec:inequality} investigates the impact of the changes in selection in wage inequality.
 Section \ref{conclusions} offers some concluding comments.